Working with Feature Branches

 The part of the branch name matched by the asterisk (

 *) wildcard becomes the short branch name to be displayed in the TeamCity user-level interface (also known as the logical branch name).
 The line can also contain optional parentheses which, when present, denote the part of the pattern to be used as the logical name instead of just *-matched symbols.

 You can use parameters in the branch specification.

-When a single VCS branch is matched by several lines of the branch specification, the most specific (least characters matched by pattern) last rule applies.
+When a single VCS branch is matched by several lines of the branch specification, the most specific (the least characters matched by the pattern) last rule applies.

 That is, if the specification contains an exact pattern matching the branch (i.e. a pattern without the